Cream Cheese Deviled Eggs

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-This Southern Deviled Eggs Recipe is loaded with flavor from fresh dill, sweet onion and a dash of hot sauce.
+Cream Cheese Deviled Eggs are loaded with flavor from fresh dill, sweet onion and a dash of hot sauce.
 Add a touch of cream cheese, mayonnaise and two types of mustard for the best deviled eggs you've ever tasted!

-- Versatile: it's fun to change the filling to match your holiday or party theme
+- Versatile: it's fun to experiment with fillings and toppings to match your holiday or party theme

-Our family fights over the deviled egg platter at barbecue picnics and Easter brunch every year.
+Our family loves this deviled egg platter at barbecue picnics and Easter brunch every year.
 Who's gonna get the last deviled egg?
 I sure hope it's me!

-This classic recipe is made with natural ingredients that can be found at your local grocery store, or could already be in your refrigerator and pantry!
+This deviled egg recipe is made with natural ingredients that can be found at your local grocery store, or could already be in your refrigerator and pantry.

 - large eggs - large or extra large eggs work best